 Additional benefits: Some banks offer bonuses or additional benefits for opening an account with their financial institution.
 This can be a great incentive for you, the consumer, to select one account over another.
 But be careful; bonuses can come with lengthy rules and regulations.

 For example, when you open a new Chase Total Checking® account and set up direct deposit, you will receive a $200 bonus.
-With a new Citibank® account, if you can deposit a minimum balance of $15,000 within 30 days of opening your eligible account and maintain it for at least 60 days, you can receive a bonus of up to $400.
+With a new Citibank® account you have the option of earning rewards based on where you live and the type of checking account you open.

 You want to fully educate yourself so that you can make a well-informed decision.
 Determine what’s important to you and how you’ll use the account before moving forward with any financial institution.